Cortrah/Discourse-Notes/chapter1.md

 4. Review `log/osx_dev.log` to make sure everything finished successfully.

 Of course, it is good to understand what the script is doing and why.
 The rest of this guide goes through what's happening.

+After running the script run
+    bundle install

+From the root of the discourse directory and continue on from there below

 ## UTF-8